hamonangann/hamonangann.github.io/about-en.markdown

 ---
 **Greetings!** 👋

 This is B. Hamonangan.
 I have been learning programming since high school, and I later attended both formal (Computer Science major) and informal (coding boot camp) education to dive deeper.
-Through these learning processes, I acquired special skills such as talking to [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) (using an interpreter).
+Through these learning processes, I acquired special skills such as talking to [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) just like Harry Potter.

 After freelancing for 2+ years coding in [Java](https://en.wikipedia.org/wiki/Java), I want to explore overseas and do more programming there.

 Mail me at [b.hamonangan.p@gmail.com ](mailto:b.hamonangan.p@gmail.com) 📬

-### Useful for everyone!
+### Useful books for everyone!

 - [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/) by AI Swegart.
 It's about practical programming for everyone in front of a computer to make things easier.

 - [But How Do It Know—The Basic Principles of Computers For Everyone](https://openlibrary.org/books/OL26675175M/But_How_Do_It_Know) by J. Clark Scott.
 It's about demystifying computers in the simplest way possible.

-### My projects
+### My free software projects

 - **[Polygon](https://pkg.go.dev/github.com/hamonangann/polygon)**, a Go library for constructing polygonal shapes (triangles, rectangles, free-form polygons with 100 sides if needed) and measuring the properties of the polygon (area, perimeter, etc).
 It is quite simple, though.
 However, I made it because I could not find any Go libraries tackling these issues.
 [Repo](https://github.com/hamonangann/polygon).